oceanicsdotio/oceanics.io/README.md

+### DigitalOcean

+Create a new personal access token for Digital Ocean.

+Authorize your development environment using `doctl auth init`, and then provide the new access token.

+`doctl kubernetes cluster kubeconfig save $CLUSTER_NAME`

+Download the cluster configuration, and get the nodes.

+`cd ~/.kube && kubectl --kubeconfig="$CLUSTER_NAME-kubeconfig.yaml" get nodes`

+### OpenFAAS

 ## Clients

-**Cypher**
+### Cypher

 The Neo4j web interface provides a visualization of the graph, which can be used to sanity check things.
 [Cypher](https://neo4j.com/docs/cypher-refcard/current/) is the Neo4j query language.
-Either can be used directly to build the database, traverse nodes and edges, and return data.
-The mesh example below has further details, but using a 3D model as an example, here are some basic queries:
+Either can be used to build the database, traverse nodes and edges, and return data.
+Using a 3D model as an example, here are some basic queries:

 Return a specific triangle, child vertices, and their relationships: